HMPNK/CSA2.6/README.txt

 # INSTALLATION ISSUES

 # We have tested CSA2.6c on fresh server installations of Red Hat 8 and Ubuntu 18.04/19.04,
-# OpenSuse LEAP 15.1 as well as older Red Hat and Ubuntu versions.
+# OpenSuse LEAP 15.1 and CentOS 7 as well as older Red Hat and Ubuntu versions.
 #
 # Our tests showed that RAGOUT V1.0 compilation needs gcc in version 4.6.2 or above.
 # If you encounter the following error during the processing